ilkilab/agorakube/README.md

 This project is aimed to provide the simplest way to install kubernetes on bare-metal, virtual & Cloud environments.
 Currently, Ubuntu 18.04 (Bionic) amd64 and Centos 7/8  are supported, but several other operating systems will be available soon.

+Official documentation is available at [Agorakube Website](https://agorakube.ilkilabs.io/)

 Master branch is stable.

 Read this in [French](https://github.com/ilkilab/agorakube/blob/master/docs/translations/FR/README.fr.md)

-Since November 2019, Agorakube has been certified by the "Kubernetes Conformance Program" and is a project of [the cncf landscape](https://landscape.cncf.io/selected=agora-kube).
+Since November 2019, [Agorakube](https://agorakube.ilkilabs.io/) has been certified by the "Kubernetes Conformance Program" and is a project of [the cncf landscape](https://landscape.cncf.io/selected=agora-kube).

 [![asciicast](https://asciinema.org/a/Y58GrrJG3gPM6GvKsSMCZevbX.svg)](https://asciinema.org/a/Y58GrrJG3gPM6GvKsSMCZevbX)

 ## Table of Contents

-This is a list of points that will be explained in this Readme file for the AgoraKube project :
+This is a list of points that will be explained in this Readme file for the [AgoraKube](https://agorakube.ilkilabs.io/) project :

 - [What is AgoraKube](#what-is-agoraKube)
 - [How to install](#how-to-install)